Cpt0Teemo/Compiler/desc/part2/README.md

 | 7             | &&            | Logical AND | Left-to-right |
 | 8             | ⎮⎮            | Logical OR | Left-to-right |

-For instance, here is how to "interpret" the following piece of C code:
+Here is how to "interpret" the following piece of C code based on precedence:

 ```C
 array[1][2]       // (array[1])[2]